 Ever felt frustrated trying to tie all those social media posts, likes, shares back to your bottom line?
 I founded Verifeed because I saw a better way for companies and causes to connect genuinely with their “believer” customers and put a viral multiplier on their growth.
 I wanted to give them 10X the impact at 1/10th the cost in 1/10th the time with a cutting edge solution that put them miles ahead of their competitors.

 Honestly, I think online marketing is failing a lot of companies, especially if you don’t know what is effective and what isn’t.
 The time you could be spending working on other things is taken up by the fact that you’re trying to resolve your online marketing strategies instead.
 Through my own journeys, I have heard of people turning to a marketing company that has, in turn, directed them to an SEO reseller to help with areas like their search engine optimization so that it gives them one less thing to worry about.
 It’s a good idea, and if that helps to bring success to a company, then everyone should consider it.
+You can learn more from this Importance of local SEO information guide or speak to your marketing company.
 Unfortunately, it’s not like this for everyone.
 It could take many months and tens of thousands of dollars to get your ads and funnels reaching the right people, and even then you don’t know your tribe and the influential “referrer” customers in it.
 Online marketing doesn’t have to be this difficult though.
 Whilst it can seem costly to create the perfect funnels, it can be made easier with the help of clickfunnels marketplace for example.
 This might be a good option for those who want to create a variety of sales funnels to enhance their business and online marketing strategies.

 Verified predictive “social intelligence” discovers and predicts consumer behavior from millions of social conversations.
 We score your Return on Authenticity™, predict your influence, and find your customers, in particular, those influencers you can leverage for massive viral growth multipliers in traffic, conversions, revenue, and brand recognition.